 “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.” - Sherlock Holmes

 Research isn't magic; it is simply a systematic method of inquiry with the express purpose of increasing knowledge.
 When used correctly, research can help you mitigate risk to save you and the rest of your team a ton of time, money, and effort.

 What is your secret?

-I leverage cutting-edge research methods, grounded in Bayesian thinking, and the proprietary Research Five-O Method, to help you make more informed, and therefore better, decisions.
+I leverage cutting-edge research methods grounded in Bayesian thinking, the proprietary Five-O Method, and wicked-problem solving techniques to help you make more informed, and therefore better, decisions.